getify/You-Dont-Know-JS/types & grammar/ch4.md

 * `NaN` is never equal to itself (see Chapter 2)
 * `+0` and `-0` are equal to each other (see Chapter 2)

-Also, importantly, clause 11.9.3.1 has *no provision* for loose equality of two `object` values (including arrays).
-We'll come back to that in a bit.
+Also, importantly, clause 11.9.3.1 has *no provision* for loose equality of two `object` values (including `function`s and `array`s), only for the simple scalar primitives.
+We'll come back to `==` comparison with two complex primitives in a bit.

-The rest of the algorithm in 11.9.3 specifies that if you instead use `==` loose equality to compare two values of different types,  says that one or both of the values will need to be *implicitly coerced* so that they eventually end up as values of the same type, which can then directly be compared for equality or not, using the rules of clause 11.9.3.1.
+The rest of the algorithm in 11.9.3 specifies that if you instead use `==` loose equality to compare two values of different types, one or both of the values will need to be *implicitly coerced* so that they eventually end up as values of the same type, which can then directly be compared for equality or not, using the rules of clause 11.9.3.1 (as just explained).

 #### `string`s and `number`s

-Let's first build off the `string` and `number` examples earlier in this chapter:
+To illustrate `==` coercion, let's first build off the `string` and `number` examples earlier in this chapter:

 ```js
 var a = 42;